yuvarajm-cloud/Restaurant-Billing-Application/README.md

 start-server-and-open.bat
 ```

-to launch the application on Windows.
+The included scripts provide an easier way to launch the project locally.

 ---

-# 🐳 Run Using Docker
+# 🐳 Run with Docker

-Navigate to the project directory:
+Navigate to the website directory:

 ```bash
 cd "billing website"
 ```

-Build the image:
+Build the Docker image:

 ```bash
 docker build -t pmy-restaurant .